 The Key Play is a free, independent and credentialed online publication that covers Virginia Tech athletics.
 It's also the internet community where Hokies hang out outside of Lane Stadium.
 Thekeyplay.com was launched in March of 2010, and is now a property of Orange and Maroon Media, LLC.
 Orange and Maroon Media, LLC began conducting business in March 2013.
 The Key Play was issued press credentials by both Virginia Tech and the Atlantic Coast Conference in 2014.
 Thekeyplay.com features insightful coverage from unique voices, film analysis, advanced statistical analysis, up-to-date news, humor and interviews with high school recruits and coaches.
 Its articles, sophisticated software platform, and an intelligent community of members and commenters are what sets Thekeyplay.com apart from the competition.

 The Key Play publishes news and analysis daily.
-It also plays host to a forum and community of thousands of Hokies who post and vote on the day's Virginia Tech and sports topics.
+It also hosts a forum and community of thousands of Hokies who post, comment and vote on the day's Virginia Tech and sports topics.

-The Key Play has been recognized by ESPN, Sports Illustrated, The New York Times, USA Today, SB Nation and more.
+Articles published by The Key Play have been recognized and referenced by ESPN, Sports Illustrated, The New York Times, USA Today, SB Nation and other media outlets.

 As far as my eyes are concerned, maroon and orange are the two most beautiful colors in the world.
 I love, to the point of an unhealthy obsession, Virginia Tech football.
 I also enjoy RAILS from TOTS and the No. 5 from Sub Station II.